Reyna221b/AccountingLedger/README.md

 ## Code
-> `Report` Class has all the methods that return a new List within the specific criteria
+> `Report` Class has all the methods that return a new List within the specified criteria
 ```java
    public class Report
 {